IRMA: MY LIFE IN MUSIC

 WYES-TV will broadcast and stream a new documentary on the life and career of GRAMMY Award-winning artist Irma Thomas.

-The 90-minute program is produced by Michael Murphy Productions with the New Orleans Jazz & Heritage Foundation.
+The program is produced by Michael Murphy Productions with the New Orleans Jazz & Heritage Foundation.

 IRMA: MY LIFE IN MUSIC is written and directed by Cilista Eberle and Michael Murphy.